PEP 803 – Stable ABI for Free-Threaded Builds

 New Export Hook (PEP 793)

-Implementation of this PEP requires PEP 793 (PyModExport
+Implementation of this PEP requires PEP 793 (PyModExport):

 Runtime ABI checks

 Users – or rather the tools they use for building and installing extensions – will continue to be responsible for not putting incompatible extensions on Python’s import paths.
 This decision makes sense since tools typically have much richer metadata than what CPython can check.
+Typically, build tools and installers use PyPA packaging metadata and platform compatibility tags to communicate compatibility details, but other models are possible.

 However, CPython will add a line of defense against outdated or misconfigured tools, or human mistakes, in the form of a new module slot containing basic ABI information.
 This information will be checked when a module is loaded, and incompatible extensions will be rejected.
 The specifics are left to the C API working group (see issue 72).